What Is A Ganglion Impar Block?

 A ganglion impar block can be used diagnostically as well.
 If the cause or exact location of your pelvic pain has not yet been diagnosed, a successful ganglion impar block can help pinpoint the source of pain as occurring in this area.

-Why is a Ganglion Impar Block performed?
+Why Is A Ganglion Impar Block Performed?

 The most common causes of pelvic and groin pain include: